 Results: The mean age at baseline for all patients included in the study was 78 years (SD=7.4), and 58.8% of the patients were of female sex.
 The mean baseline VA was 51.3 Early Treatment Diabetic Retinopathy Study (ETDRS) letters (SD=20.3), and the mean change in VA after the loading dose of 3 monthly injections was a gain of 5.1 ETDRS letters (SD=13.9).
 Genomewide single variant analyses of common variants revealed five independent loci that reached a P-value(10-5.
-After replication and meta-analysis of the lead variants, rs12138564 located in the CCT3 gene remained nominally associated with a better treatment outcome ($P=1.38x10^{-5}$, $\beta=0.034$, SE(β)=0.008).
-Genome-wide gene-based analyses of rare variants showed genomewide significant associations for the C10orf88 and UNC93B1 genes ($P=4.22x10^{-7}$ and $P=6.09x10^{-7}$, respectively), in both cases leading to a worse treatment outcome.
-Patients carrying rare variants in the C10orf88 gene lost a mean of 30.6 ETDRS letters after treatment, and patients carrying rare variants in UNC93B1 lost a mean 26.5 ETDRS letters after treatment.
+After replication and meta-analysis of the lead variants, rs12138564 located in the CCT3 gene remained nominally associated with a better treatment outcome (P=1.38x10-5, β =0.034, SE(β)=0.008).
+Genome-wide gene-based analyses of rare variants showed genomewide significant associations for the C10orf88 and UNC93B1 genes (P=4.22x10-7 and P=6.09x10-7, respectively), in both cases leading to a worse treatment outcome.
+Patients carrying rare variants in UNC93B1 lost a mean of 30.6 ETDRS letters after treatment.